What weather conditions are best for drying laundry outside?

 There's a reason clothes dried slowly in low airflow have that damp, slightly sour smell.
 It has a name: Moraxella osloensis.

 This common bacterium lives on fabric and is remarkably tolerant of drying conditions.
-When clothes dry slowly, high humidity, low wind, no UV, it colonises the fibres and produces a compound called 4-methyl-3-hexenoic acid.
+When clothes dry slowly, high humidity, low wind, low UV, it colonises the fibres and produces a compound called 4-methyl-3-hexenoic acid.
 That's the smell.
 It's not dirt.
 It's not the washing machine.
-It's a bacterium with too much time on its hands because your laundry wasn't drying fast enough.
+It's a bacterium breeding like rabbits because your laundry wasn't drying fast enough.

 The fix is wind and UV, both disrupt the conditions Moraxella needs.
 A fast dry in moving air largely prevents it from establishing.
 A slow dry in still air is practically an invitation.